day50-dev/sidechat/README.md

 **screen-query, sd-picker and sqa**

-A conversational agent with suppport for conversation history, adding screenshots, command output, cycling pane focus, wiping memory, turning off and on pane capturing, adding external context and probably more after I write this, all sitting agnostically on top of tmux so there's no substantive workflow change needed.
+A conversational agent with suppport for adding screenshots, command output, cycling pane focus, wiping memory, history, turning off and on pane capturing, adding external context and probably more after I write this, all sitting agnostically on top of tmux so there's no substantive workflow change needed.
 You can just beckon the LLM at your leisure.

 There's an intentionally unsophisticated `installer.sh` that may work and if it doesn't, it should be very easy to find out what's going on.